jonasraoni/fullTextSearch/README.md

 > - Create the folder `plugins/generic/fullTextSearch` and place the plugin files in it.
 > - Run the command `php lib/pkp/tools/installPluginVersion.php plugins/generic/fullTextSearch/version.xml` at the main OJS/OPS/OMP folder, this will ensure the plugin is installed/upgraded properly.

-After installing and enabling the plugin, access its settings to configure search preferences and rebuild the search index for optimal performance.
+**After installing and enabling the plugin, access its settings and rebuild the search index for all contexts**

+**After re-indexing and ensuring the plugin is working fine, access the settings again, and make sure you mark the checkbox to clear the standard search tables.
+Besides making the database much smaller (if your installation is large, there will be millions of records on them), it will improve the upgrade speed.**

 ## Configuration